hroachewilson/pacmod/README.md

+## AEV PACMod fork

+This fork is to allow for the development of aev features using the AutonomouStuff PACMod code base.
+Development is undertaken on branch, to allow for a pull request at some point.

+`feature/aev-pacmod`

-# PACMod (Platform Actuation and Control MODule) Vehicle Interface #
+## PACMod (Platform Actuation and Control MODule) Vehicle Interface #

 [![CircleCI](https://circleci.com/gh/astuff/pacmod/tree/master.svg?style=svg)](https://circleci.com/gh/astuff/pacmod/tree/master)